What is the difference between hiring an employee and hiring a business?

 3. Someone you respect

-You may think this goes without saying but you'd be surprised.
-Since a subcontractor or virtual assistant is their own boss, they own their own business the practices and procedures should be respected just like yours.
-They have a particular rate for their services and while some VAs are willing to barter it is not up to you to decide on the rate.
+You may think this goes without saying, but you'd be surprised.
+Since a subcontractor or virtual assistant is their own boss, they own their own business, and their practices and procedures should be respected just like yours.
+They have a particular rate for their services, and while some VAs are willing to barter, it is not up to you to decide on the rate.
 Many VAs also have contracts that support a strong and healthy working relationship and it's important to ensure that it's read and understood.
-Many times I've had clients argue and say they were confused over something that was clearly laid out in my contract after multiple check in's about questions regarding the contract.
-A contract should not be signed unless it is fully understood which is the responsibility of the person signing NOT of the person who sent the contract.
+Many times, I've had clients argue and say they were confused over something that was clearly laid out in my contract after multiple check-ins about questions regarding the contract.
+A contract should not be signed unless it is fully understood, which is the responsibility of the person signing, NOT of the person who sent the contract.

 So, the thing is, everyone is different.
 Some VAs prefer to sit back and let their clients run the show (I have definitely been there) but then they have a harder time implementing boundaries when they're necessary.
 That's what I found.
 I didn't have a strong leg to stand on when something went against my boundaries because I hadn't set any boundaries, to begin with.